alphagov/registers-tech-docs/source/documentation/index.md

 # API documentation for registers

-Each register has an open, restful API you can use to access the data, which allows you to find out information about the register.
+Each register has an open, RESTful API you can use to access the data, which allows you to find out information about the register.
 You can:

 * get all the records from the register
 * find records that share attributes with each other